Peterhague/CI-_MS2_Minesweeper/README.md

 <img src="assets/images/membership-programme-table.png" alt="table detailing the benefits of membership across three different levels">

 <h4>User stories covered by this feature:</h4>
+<p>User story 2, as a player, I want games that are interactive.</p>
+<p>User story 4, as a player, I want to be able to test my spelling skills.</p>
+<p>User story 7, player, I want games that give me feedback on my performance to encourage me to improve.</p>
-<p>User story 3, as a potential stakeholder, I want to find out what the firm does and what it can offer me.</p>
+<p>User story 14, as a responsible adult, I want the games to be rewarding and educational.</p>
-<p>User story 5, as a potential stakeholder, I want to find out about the firm's membership scheme and its benefits.</p>
+<p>User story 16, as a site owner, I want players to find the games on the website fun and rewarding.</p>
+<p>User story22, as a site owner, I want the games to be responsive to every kind of device.</p>

 <h4>Feature 13: Custom 404 error message page</h4>